Agent Hub¶

 Stories¶

 When looking to generate quick visualizations from data, users can leverage in-chat chart generation.
 For more complex data storytelling, users can navigate to Stories for analyses in visual slides that support quality decision-making.
-To do enable this, you must:
+To enable this, you must:

-Ensure that you have a workspace correctly set up with the datasets you want to use.
+Ensure that you have a Workspace correctly set up with the datasets you want to use.

-In Edit > Enterprise Agents, toggle
+In Admin Settings > Enterprise Agents, toggle

-and select the workspace where the stories will be created.
+Allow users to create Insights in Dataiku Storiesand select the workspace where the stories will be created.

 Navigating to Stories will automatically be available in the chat interface when the agent response includes SQL artefacts.